WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC24/WWDC24-10166-Build-compelling-spatial-photo-and-video-experiences.md

 - Baseline, Field of View: camera properties.
 - Disparity adjustment

-Example: stereoscopice image of a hummingbird.
+Example: stereoscopic image of a hummingbird.

+Note: the following metadata discussion is put into practice in the [Writing spatial photos](https://developer.apple.com/documentation/ImageIO/writing-spatial-photos) sample app.

 For optimal image characteristics the left and right images should be stereo rectified, have optical axis alignment, and have no vertical disparity.
 Rectilinear: straight lines in world are straight lines on image.